Microsoft Leak Reveals New Windows 10 Workstation Edition For Power Users

 Re: (Score:2)

-Malware for sale or rent (Score:2)
+Malware for sale or rent (Score:4, Interesting)

 Given the fact windows is a spying and advertising platform who would pay extra to use it for "work" only to be hosed by forced data exfiltration and forced updates